-On a recent free coaching call, I heard from a loyal blog reader who was feeling distraught.
+On a recent free Q&A session, I heard from a loyal blog reader who was feeling distraught.
 In a nutshell, her situation was this:

 After interviewing for almost six months, she thought it as a “sure thing” that she’d be offered a new position in her department.
 Then, as if from nowhere, an external candidate was selected for the role.
 After all the time and energy she had committed to this, she was left feeling frustrated, demotivated and betrayed.
 This forward-thinking professional was looking for a few creative ways to overcome those negative feelings as she tried to determine what her next career steps should be.